St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 directions and even invitations survive.

 They were not required for implementation until a grey Saturday morning in January 1965, four days after the death of the seemingly indefatigable,

-of London by river launch, a military fly past, construction cranes lining the Thames and a train from Waterloo Station to Churchill’s burial place at
+Tower of London by river launch, a military fly past, construction cranes lining the Thames and a train from Waterloo Station to Churchill’s burial

 Only a very few were privy to the secret preparations.
 The Duke of Norfolk led the organisation of events; the coordination of the religious